Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: Introduction

 The present paper introduces the \M decomposition space of \M intervals, subsuming discoveries made by Lawvere in the 1980s, and establish that it is in a precise sense a universal \M decomposition space.

 After Rota \cite{Rota:Moebius} and his collaborators \cite{JoniRotaMR544721} had demonstrated the great utility of incidence algebras and \M inversion in locally finite posets, and Cartier and Foata~\cite{Cartier-Foata} had developed a similar theory for monoids with the finite-decomposition property, it was Leroux who found the common generalisation, that of \M categories~\cite{Leroux:1975}.
 These are categories with two finiteness conditions imposed: the first ensures that an incidence coalgebra exists; the second ensures a general \M inversion formula.
+Conservative ULF functors (\culf) induce coalgebra homomorphisms~\cite{Content-Lemay-Leroux}, \cite{GKT:DSIAMI-1}.

 Lawvere (in 1988, unpublished until Lawvere--Menni~\cite{LawvereMenniMR2720184}) observed that there is a universal coalgebra $\HH$ (in fact a Hopf algebra) spanned by isomorphism classes of \M intervals.
 From any incidence coalgebra of a \M category there is a canonical coalgebra homomorphism to $\HH$, and the \M inversion formula in the former is induced from a master inversion formula in $\HH$.